James D. Ramage: Post-war

 Ramage was promoted to rear admiral on 1 July 1967.
-As a flag officer, became Commander Fleet Air NAS Whidbey Island, another training command, this time specializing on the A-6 Intruder.
+As a flag officer, he became Commander Fleet Air NAS Whidbey Island, another training command, this time specializing on the A-6 Intruder.
 His tenure was short, for in April he was assigned to the staff of the Commander-in-Chief, U.S. Pacific Command (CINCPAC), Admiral U. S. Grant Sharp Jr., which was responsible for the overall direction of the war in Vietnam.
 For his service at CINCPAC, Ramage was awarded the Navy Distinguished Service Medal.
 In 1970, he assumed command of Carrier Division Seven, which was still off the coast of Vietnam.
 For this, he was awarded a second and third Legion of Merit.

 In April 1972, Ramage became Commander Naval Air Reserve, based at Naval Air Station Glenview in Illinois, for which he received a fourth Legion of Merit.
 His final assignment was as Commander Tenth Naval District, Caribbean Sea Frontier and Commander Fleet Air Caribbean from 12 June 1973 to 23 August 1975.
 He retired from active duty in January 1976.